microsoft/go/eng/doc/branches/README.md

 > ![](images/upstream-releases.png)

-> A horizontal line of circles represents a series of commits in a branch, with parent commits to the left and children to the right.
-Arrows represent additional `parent -> child` links.
-The callout boxes are Git tags, created for each minor release.
+> * A horizontal line of circles represents a series of commits in a branch.
+>   Parent commits are to the left and children are to the right.
+> * Arrows represent additional `parent -> child` links.
+> * The callout boxes are Git tags, created for each minor release.

 The microsoft/go repository maintains a set of `microsoft/*` branches associated with upstream branches.
 Each `microsoft/*` branch initially forks from upstream,